EcoGame/eco/README.md

 # Eco
 A basic simulation of an island nation

+# Usage
+On *nix systems, simply run compi.sh
+On windows, either run compi.sh through something like cygwin, or compile it from source

 ## Controls

 W,A,S, and D - Move the camera within the XZ plane